ernestviola/testing-practice/README.md

-# Webpack template
+# Jest Testing

-A simple webpack template made by Ernest Viola to quickly start new projects.
+A repository to practice how to test using jest.

+Testing examples are found in ./src/components.